How To Create Your Wedding Day Timeline

 Cocktail Hour - 1hr.
 Cocktail hour can be a little shorter or longer depending on your scheduling needs.
 You may want to extend it to 1.5hours if you have a large family/wedding party to get photos of during this time.
 You may want to shorten it slightly if the sun goes down earlier on your day and you’re wanting to account for sunset photos.

 Remember that an extended cocktail hour means more drinking before real food is served - so be mindful of that when extending.
+Providing extra appetizers, coffee/tea, or other non-alcoholic options, or limiting the bar menu at this time is helpful to ensure your guests are well-fed/hydrated (especially in the hotter months of the summer.)

 Grand Entrance - 5-10m.
 Depending on how many people will enter with you during your grand entrance.
 It typically takes the time of about one song to introduce your crew.
 (Think about your song choices too!)

 Dance Party - 2-3hrs.
-Typically you have a few hours left for partying once all the formalities are done.
+Typically you have a few hours left for dancing once all the formalities are done.
 This will depend on what you want to do, and how long you have the venue for.

 Send off - 10-15m.
-Talk to your DJ and coordinator about any last dances or special send offs you’d like to do.
+Talk to your DJ and coordinator about any last dances or special send-offs you’d like to do.
 Your DJ will want to let everyone know what to do when the time comes (ie. Head outside, grab a sparkler, and line up,) and have a song ready for the moment if you wish.
 Photos and goodbyes will take about 15 min.
 Something to be mindful of if you have a strict cut-off time from your venue.

 Check out some sample timelines below for an idea of how this might look all together -